exercism/v3/languages/python/exercises/concept/log-levels/.docs/instructions.md

 ## 2. Support unknown log level

-Unfortunately, occasionally some log lines have an unknown log messages.
-To gracefully handle these log messages, add an `Unknown` member to the `LogLevel` enum which should be returned when parsing an unknown log level:
+Unfortunately, occasionally some log messages have an unknown log messages.
+To gracefully handle these log messages in the function `parse_log_level`, add an `Unknown` member to the `LogLevel` enum which is returned when parsing an unknown log level:

 ```python
 parse_log_level("[XYZ]: Overly specific, out of context message")
 #=> LogLevel.Unknown
 ```

-## 3. Convert log line to short format
+## 3. Convert a log message to the short format

 The log level of a log line is quite verbose.
-To reduce the disk space needed to store the log lines, a short format is added: `"[<CODE_LEVEL>]:<MESSAGE>"`.
+To reduce the disk space needed to store the log messages, a short format is defined: `"[<CODE_LEVEL>]:<MESSAGE>"`.

-The code log level is simple mapping of a log level to a number:
+The code log level is following a simple mapping:

 | LEVEL     | CODE |
 | --------- | ---- |